Scalable Bayesian inference for high-dimensional mixed-type multivariate spatial data: Exponential family distributions

 \section{Exponential family distributions}

-In Section~\ref{Data analysis}, we consider Gaussian, Bernoulli, and Poisson responses.
-However, our spatial mixed-type model enables us to accommodate other well-known members of the exponential family of distributions.
+In Section~\ref{sec:data_analysis} of the main article, we consider models with Gaussian, Binomial, and Poisson response types.
+However, our spatial mixed-type model accommodates other well-known members of the exponential family.
 Table~\ref{tab:exp_family_distributions} presents a list of well-known distributions along with their corresponding parameters.

+Although Table~\ref{tab:exp_family_distributions} presents canonical link functions, our model is not limited to these specifications.
+In particular, it can accommodate alternative link functions, such as the probit and complementary log-log links for Binomial responses and the log link for Gamma models.